 Since Christian love and respect should be reflected in all that we say and do, FVL faculty, staff, and students are expected to dress in a God-pleasing manner.
-Modesty, good taste, cleanliness and neatness must be important factors to consider when getting ready for school.
-Modesty and good taste refer to avoiding such things as inappropriate T-shirts, extremes in hair style, and short skirts and shorts.
-Cleanliness and neatness refer to your general appearance and the condition of your clothes which should not be worn-out, torn, or dirty.
+Modesty, good taste, cleanliness, and neatness must be important factors to consider when getting ready for school.
+Modesty and good taste refer to avoiding such things as inappropriate t-shirts, extremes in hair style, and short skirts and shorts.
+Cleanliness and neatness refer to general appearance and the condition of clothes which should not be worn-out, torn, or dirty.

 The dress code is in effect as soon as students enter the school until their departure, or when a student is representing the school in any activity.
 Failure to comply with any of the items in the dress code may cause a student to be sent home from school to remedy the situation.
 For the sake of order, when there are differences of opinion concerning dress, the judgment of the FVL faculty and administration is final.